btclib-org/btclib/README.md

 [![GitHub License](https://img.shields.io/github/license/dginst/btclib.svg)](https://github.com/dginst/btclib/blob/master/LICENSE)
 [![ReadtheDocs](https://img.shields.io/readthedocs/btclib.svg)](https://btclib.readthedocs.io)

-btclib is a python3 type annotated library intended for teaching and demonstration of the elliptic curve cryptography used in bitcoin.
+btclib is a python3 type annotated library intended for teaching/learning/using bitcoin, its blockchain, and the associatec elliptic curve cryptography.

 It does not have external requirements or dependencies;
 to install (and upgrade) it: